Driving & car insurance after a stroke

 • You’ve had brain surgery

-If you’re still suffering memory loss, visual disturbance or paralysis/weakness in your arms and legs after a month, it’s time to contact the DVLA.
+You’ll also need to contact the DVLA if, a month after your stroke, you’re still suffering memory loss, visual disturbance or paralysis/weakness in your arms and legs.

-Do I need to tell my car insurance provider if I’ve had a stroke?
+Do I need to inform my car insurance provider after a TIA or stroke?

-If you’ve had a stroke or TIA, you must tell your insurance provider – even if you doctor says it’s okay for you to drive.
+Yes, you must tell your insurance provider if you’ve had a stroke or TIA – even if your doctor says it’s okay for you to drive.
 If you don’t, you could invalidate your insurance.

 What kind of car should I drive after a stroke?

-The type of car you drive can make a big difference.
+The type of car you drive after a stroke can make a big difference to convenience.
 Some have built-in features that make driving much easier.

 For instance, you might find an automatic car with power steering works better for you.
 You can even buy cars with hoists that lift you into the driver’s seat or swinging seats that make it easy to get in and out of the car.